uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 29 20160405 =

+* New: Plugin Pack Plugin: <a href="https://broadcast.plainviewplugins.com/addon/hreflang/">Hreflang</a> adds support for <a href="https://en.wikipedia.org/wiki/Hreflang">SEO-friendly hreflang html tags</a>.
+* New: View Post Info maintenance check.
+Helps debugging by showing all information about posts and the associated postmeta.
+* Code: New parse_content action to ask Broadcast to do content parsing (replacing of attachment IDs and guids, etc).
+Used by the newest version of the ACF add-on.

 = 28.3 20160309 =

-* New: Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/post-expirator-broadcast-plugin/">Post Expirator</a> adds support for Aaron Axelsen's <a href="https://wordpress.org/plugins/post-expirator/">Post Expirator</a> plugin.
+* New: Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/post-expirator/">Post Expirator</a> adds support for Aaron Axelsen's <a href="https://wordpress.org/plugins/post-expirator/">Post Expirator</a> plugin.
-* New: Plugin Pack Plugin: <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/rebroadcast-broadcast-plugin/">Rebroadcast</a> updates selected parent posts by using a bulk action.
+* New: Add-on pack plugin: <a href="https://broadcast.plainviewplugins.com/addon/rebroadcast/">Rebroadcast</a> updates selected parent posts by using a bulk action.
 * Fix: Non-admins can see the simple Broadcast info again upon visiting the Broadcast menu item.
 * Fix: Escape blog names to allow for angled brackets in blog names.
 * Fix: Check for parent linkage as the post parent on child blogs.